 - Use the receipt to inform the customer about the survey – add a link or better yet a QR code.

-- Use beacons to automatically send out mobile survey invites to customers that are around by means of Bluetooth or NFC technology.
+- Use beacons to automatically send out mobile survey invites to customers who are around by means of Bluetooth or NFC technology.

 - Provide a stand with your online survey for the customers who visit you (e.g. at trade fairs).